The Biggest (Tax) Loser: Misguided Gifts of Real Estate By Uninformed Do It Yourselfers, Realtors & Attorneys

 - Taking Advantage of Tax Strategies: In a business context, gifting shares to take advantage of tax breaks associated with the lack of marketability and minority interest discounts may cut estate taxes.
 For more on these and other gift giving strategies, please read Gift Giving: A Way To Save Estate, Gift and Income Taxes

 - Gifts In A Bad Economy or Distressed Industry: Also, in a bad economy or a distressed industry, making gifts may make sense.
 For a discussion on this topic readers may be interested in Gifting Shares of Stock In A Bad Economy.

 This discussion does not explore any Medicaid qualification issues and such considerations should be explored with an elder law attorney specializing in this area.

-Disclosure and Disclaimer: As required by United States Treasury Regulations, you should be aware that this communication is not intended by the sender to be used, and it cannot be used, for the purpose of avoiding penalties under United States federal tax laws.
-This article has been prepared and published for informational purposes only and is not offered, nor should be construed, as legal advice.
+Disclosure and Disclaimer: This article has been prepared and published for informational purposes only and is not offered, nor should be construed, as legal advice.
 For more information, please see the firm’s full disclaimer.